rpm-software-management/dnf/_sources/cli_vs_yum.txt

 The ``--skip-broken`` command line switch is not recognized by DNF.
 The semantics this was supposed to trigger in Yum is now the default for plain ``dnf update``.
-There is no equivalent for ``yum --skip-broken update foo``, as silentnly skipping ``foo`` in this case only amounts to masking an error contradicting the user request.
+There is no equivalent for ``yum --skip-broken update foo``, as silently skipping ``foo`` in this case only amounts to masking an error contradicting the user request.
 To try using the latest versions of packages in transactions there is the ``--best`` command line switch.